 The gentle sanitation you get with a biguanide pool treatment is one of the primary reasons people switch to chlorine treatments.
 Chlorine has a reputation for being a mild irritant, and for some people, it can be pretty severe.

 While you can’t exactly be allergic to chlorine, you can have a sensitivity to it which can cause effects similar to a mild chemical burn.
 Certain health conditions can respond negatively to chlorine as well.
-Biguanide does not cause the irritation that is common from chlorine and can be a game-changer for those with sensitive skin.
+Biguanide does not cause the common irritation from chlorine and can be a game-changer for those with sensitive skin.

-It’s no secret that the nostalgic smell we commonly associate with a swimming pool is a result of the chlorine treatments used.
+It’s no secret that the nostalgic smell we commonly associate with a swimming pool results from the chlorine treatments used.
 What is less known is that the scent is not the chlorine itself but the chloramines that get released as a reaction between the chlorine and organic substances.
 Since there is no chlorine in a biguanide-based treatment, there will be no chloramine production, and therefore, no “classic” pool smell.

 Biguanide is light-stable, unlike chlorine which slowly degrades when exposed to sunlight.
 Considering most pools are outdoors and regularly in the sun, much of the chlorine you add to your pool degrades, meaning frequent additions are needed.
-You can count on biguanide levels not lowering as a result of sunshine or heat.
+You can count on biguanide levels not lowering due to sunshine or heat.

 Chlorine pools tend to leave your hair feeling crispy and a bit lifeless.
 It can also be devastating to hop in the pool with pale blonde hair to come out an hour later with a minty green hue.
 The opposite can also happen with freshly dyed hair that fades after a quick swim.